acrenwelge/bash-stuff/learning/vim.md

 `Vim` stands for "vi"-improved - `vi` was the original UNIX editor and `vim` is its successor.
 `vi` and `vim` commands both open `vim` on most systems.

-There is actually a built-in vim tutorial on the command line - just run `vimtutor`.

 ### Exiting Vim!